Recipes for Helpers: Let Yourself Be Nourished This Thanksgiving

 - 1 cup of light brown sugar

-- Spices: 3 allspice berries, 2 cloves, 4 peppercorns, ½ tsp red pepper flakes and 1 cinnamon stick.
-Or you can just get pre-made mulling spices
+- Spices: 3 allspice berries, 2 cloves, 4 peppercorns, ½ teaspoon red pepper flakes and 1 cinnamon stick.
+Or you can just get pre-made mulling spices.

 - Let sit overnight and serve cold.